WhitmanCS370/sp24-lab13/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 24?
+    * Mock objects
+    * Use objects to represent actions to record history and enable undo
+    * Recording state is easier but more expensive than recording changes
+    * Headless app
+    * Insertion and Deletion: Generic?
 * What questions did you have about the material in the chapters?
 What did you find confusing?
+    * Summary
+    * There's so many classes.
+Classitis.

 ## Exercise 0: Run the code